-Walk along Rotterdam’s harbour
+2. Walk along Rotterdam’s harbour

 Okay, so not ALL of Rotterdam’s harbour, it’s pretty damn big (the biggest in Europe in fact), but some of it is really beautiful.
 If you start at Oude Habour and cross the road, you can walk all along the front, past all of the world flags and all the way to the Erasmus bridge.

 Not only is it free, but it keeps you fit and it’s a beautiful walk on a summers day.
 You can also cycle it instead if you prefer.

-Visit the Cube Houses
+3. Visit the Cube Houses

 If you’re on your way to the Markthal, then it would be hard to miss these.
 The iconic cube houses of Rotterdam dominate your vision when in the area.
 It’s the perfect Instagram shot and the ideal place to take a wander.
-Walk up the steps and go for a stroll there — you’ll find a few cute shops, a museum, a hostel and people’s houses.
-Uh-huh, people actually live in these.
+Walk up the steps and go for a stroll there — you’ll find a few cute shops, a museum, a hostel, and people’s houses — uh-huh, people actually live in these.

 To see what it would be like for yourself, you can visit the cube house museum, which is essentially a showhouse, showing you what the inside of the cube houses actually looks like.
 You pay a few euros at the door and then you can go and look around.
 Personally, I could NEVER live somewhere like that, the whole place completely spun me out and made me feel dizzy and weird, but it is totally cool to go and see for yourself.

-Walk along the Erasmus Bridge
+4. Walk along the Erasmus Bridge

-Prewarning: if you’re looking to check these sights out by bike, make sure that it’s not too windy on that day as riding your bike across the Erasmus bridge, reeeaaalllyyy isn’t fun.
+Prewarning: if you’re looking to check these sights out by bike, make sure that it’s not too windy on that day as riding your bike across the Erasmus Bridge, reeeaaalllyyy isn’t fun.

 If you’re looking for some big open space, then there is actually no shortage in Rotterdam.
-Het Museumpark by the Euromast is just one of those places and the walk to and from the park is just as nice (if you’re lost, just head for the Euromast — you can’t miss it).
+Het Park by the Euromast is just one of those places and the walk to and from the park is just as nice (if you’re lost, just head for the Euromast — you can’t miss it).

-Catch a train at Rotterdam Centraal Station
+6. Catch a train at Rotterdam Centraal Station

-Get on board the SS Rotterdam
+7. Get on board the SS Rotterdam

 You can also have a bite to eat on the inside or outside of the SS Rotterdam and it’s the perfect place to go on a summers day.
 Afternoon tea?
 You can do that.
 Fine dining?
 You can do that.
 Greasy nachos and a beer outside?
 You can do that too.
 It’s certainly the go-to place in Rotterdam and a real piece of history.

-Check out a food hall
+8. Check out a food hall

 There are a variety of food halls here in Rotterdam and there’s nothing wrong with a little bit of window shopping!
 However, if you think you’re going to cave in and buy half of the place out, then maybe skip this one and avoid it like the plague. 😉 The reason why the food halls are pretty damn sweet is because there’s a lot of history behind them.

-Visit Hotel New York
+9. Visit Hotel New York